-This, in my opinion, is quantitatively but not qualitatively different situation to the one that existed in the pre-Civil War period, during which the lives of African Americans were subjected systemically and pervasively to certain disadvantages and limitations which indirectly and directly promoted the hegemony of the white straight male.
+This, in my opinion, is quantitatively but not qualitatively different situation to the one that existed in the pre-Civil War period, during which the lives of African Americans were subjected systemically and pervasively to forms of oppression which indirectly and directly promoted the hegemony of the white straight male.
 Of course, many evangelical Christians would be quick to insist that they love ‘all people’ and have nothing against black Americans, who are often the objects of Christian ‘charity’.
+As both history and psychology show, however, human beings have a remarkable capacity to deceive themselves as to their real motives, and they are able to do this all the more easily when they do it as a group.
 In that sense, they might claim they are not guilty of (direct) racism.
 But opposing or failing to contribute to the structural changes that are needed to level the playing field up for these and the other vulnerable parties mentioned, under the guise of religious freedom or free speech, is in my view not only at least part of what is often referred to as implicit or institutional bias; it is also a highly disingenuous way to achieve the maintenance of the status quo.

 As I have been trying to suggest, this involves asserting white straight patriarchy.
 That is not to deny that there are exceptions to the norm within the evangelical world or that there are many well-meaning evangelicals who genuinely believe that their stance on abortion is about valuing human life; nor do I wish to make light of the matter of abortion.
 The reason I have delved deeper into the rationale behind evangelical perspectives on other questions of human rights, such as I have discussed above, is precisely that this helps to render other motives behind the anti-abortion rhetoric clearer.